paul12345-cyber/Stock-Market-Prediction/README.md

-## Indian Equity Market Prediction wigth Linear Regression
+## Indian Equity Market Prediction with Linear Regression

 Dataset (2000 -2010) for our model training was obtained from [Quandl](https://www.quandl.com/data/TC1/HDFC)